2011–12 Los Angeles Kings season: Regular season

 On December 12, 2011, the Kings fired head coach Terry Murray and named John Stevens interim head coach.
 On December 20, 2011, the Kings hired Darryl Sutter to be their head coach, replacing Stevens.

 With only one month to play in the regular season, the Kings were tenth in the Western Conference, two seeds away from a playoff spot.
 Their defense and goal tending were the only highlights throughout most of the season, highlighted by Jonathan Quick and Drew Doughty.
-The offense was loaded with talent, but unable to find any kind of significant consistency until the final month and a half, when they proceeded to go 12–4–3 in their final 19 games as their offense finally caught fire and started scoring the goals they lacked earlier in the year.
+The offense was lirstoaded with talent, but unable to find any kind of significant consistency until the final month and a half, when they proceeded to go 12–4–3 in their final 19 games as their offense finally caught fire and started scoring the goals they lacked earlier in the year.
 They secured the eighth and final playoff seed in their 81st (and second-to-last game), a shoot-out loss to their arch rivals, the San Jose Sharks.

 Out of the Kings' 82 regular season games, 21 ended in a shutout; the Kings were shut-out ten times, the most of any NHL team in the regular season.

 Playoffs

 The Kings made the playoffs for the third consecutive season, needing a win in the final game to secure the eighth seed.
-The Kings also became the second team to eliminate the first, second and third seeds from the playoffs in the same post-season (after the 2003–04 Calgary Flames), as well as the only team to win the Stanley Cup after defeating the first, second and third seeds in sequence.
+The Kings also became the second team to eliminate the first, second and third seeds from the playoffs in the same post-season (after the 2003–04 Calgary Flames), as well as the only team to win the Stanley Cup after defeating the first, second and third seeds in sequence, and the only team to ever win the Stanley Cup after defeating the Presidents' Trophy winner in the first round.
 (Darryl Sutter was the head coach of both the 2003–04 Flames and 2011–12 Kings.)
-They then defeated the New Jersey Devils in the Stanley Cup Finals, becoming the first eighth seed in North American professional sports history to win a championship.
+They then defeated the New Jersey Devils in the Stanley Cup Final, becoming the first eighth seed in North American professional sports history to win a championship.
 They are also one of the few teams to win a championship after never benefiting from home-venue advantage in the post-season after the 1994-95 New Jersey Devils.
 The Kings became the third team in NHL history to win a championship with a losing record, having just 40 wins in the regular season.
 Los Angeles would start every series by winning the first three games, only sweeping the St. Louis Blues.